praw-dev/praw/.github/CONTRIBUTING.md

 ## Style Recommendations

-To keep PRAW's source consistent, all contributions code must pass the `pre_push.sh` script.
-Travis CI helps enforce that.
+To keep PRAW's source consistent, all contribution code must pass the `pre_push.sh` script.
+Travis CI will enforce the passing of the automated tests, as well as style checking done via the `pre_push.sh` script.
 While this script helps ensure consistency with much of PEP8 and PEP257 there are a few things that it does not enforce.
 Please look over the following list:

 ### Import Statement Order